luontola/tdd-mooc/data/exercises.md

 The assignment is to *write a Tetris game using TDD.* The first couple dozen tests have already been written for you, so that it'll be easier to get into the rhythm of writing tests first.

-If you get stuck, you may watch [this example screencast](https://www.youtube.com/playlist?list=PLSADDT9dzgRCjVvS13ekPr1KwX_JkDQJM) for inspiration.
-It's based on an older version of the exercise, so it's in Java instead of JavaScript, but otherwise it's pretty much the same.

 ##### What to submit

 * [Submit this exercise](/practicalities#exercise-submissions) as "part2".
 Provide a **Git repository** with the source code and history of you doing this exercise.